Platform Innovation

 Why explainability matters in care.

 In assisted living, confidence matters as much as detection.
-Good care technology should not just identify that something has happened.
-It should help a carer, operator or family member understand why an alert was triggered and how certain that assessment is.
-Explainable confidence scores reduce false reassurance, improves triage and makes the platform easier to trust over time.
+Good care technology should do more than flag that something has happened.
+It should help a carer, operator or family member understand why an alert was triggered and how confident that assessment is.
+Explainable confidence scores reduce false reassurance, improve triage and make the platform easier to trust over time.
 That is the difference between technology that gets adopted and technology that gets switched off.

 Data Architecture